Automattic/wp-calypso/apps/wpcom-block-editor/README.md

 These utilities are intended to be built and then served from `widgets.wp.com`, so they can be loaded by a WordPress.com or a Jetpack connected site.

+This code is developed in the calypso monorepo at <https://github.com/Automattic/wp-calypso/tree/trunk/apps/wpcom-block-editor>.

 ## Editors

 There are two editors supported: